Govt taking 'draconian' measures to muzzle voice of people: Cong

 "Every time force is applied to dominate and rule, every time you beat and suppress, every time you push people to the wall, they will rise up stronger, their resolve will strengthen and their voice will grow louder," she tweeted in Hindi.
 "Our freedom movement was proof of this, our constitution is the guarantor of it and our people are the soul of it," she added.

-She also paid homage to freedom fighters Ram Prasad Bismil, Ashfaqulla Khan and Roshan Singh on their martyrdom day and took a swipe at the BJP leadership, saying the importance of their joint martyrdom attains greater relevance as those sitting in the government are wearing glasses of religion politics.
+As she paid homage to freedom fighters Ram Prasad Bismil, Ashfaqulla Khan and Roshan Singh on their martyrdom day, she took a swipe at the BJP, saying importance of their joint martyrdom attains greater relevance as those sitting in government are wearing glasses of religion politics.
+Senior Congress leader P Chidambaram questioned why internet had been shut and asked whether all Delhi residents have become "urban naxals", a term often used by the prime minister to attack intellectuals in the national capital.

+"In the year that we have just celebrated the 150th birth anniversary of Mahatma Gandhi, the right of peaceful assembly and protest has been taken away from the people of this country.
+There can be no greater shame," he said.
+"Why has the internet been shut down?
+Have all residents of Delhi become urban naxals," he asked.

+"I am proud that young people and students have upheld the liberalism, pluralism and secularism of India and have poured into the streets to protest the Citizenship Amendment Act, irrespective of their religion or caste," Chidambaram said on Twitter.
+Congress chief spokesperson Randeep Surjewala said, "Modi government has attacked the Constitution, the youth and the students.
+Metro is closed, internet is shut, college-university is closed, the freedom to speak is closed, employment is closed, business is shut.
+Because, it is possible when Modi is there."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)